 Advances in automation have led to a new generation of clinical chemistry analyzers, with advanced software and hardware solutions.
 These analyzers can offer laboratories fast, reportable, cost-effective and accurate results.

-Modern biochemistry analyzers can usually:
+Modern clinical chemistry analyzers can usually:

-Clinical applications of these analyzers include the monitoring of disease states such as anemia, diabetes, cardiac markers, drugs of abuse, metabolic functions, hepatic function and therapeutic drug monitoring.
+Clinical applications of these analyzers include the monitoring of disease states such as anemia, diabetes, cardiac markers, drugs of abuse, metabolic functions, hepatic function, and therapeutic drug monitoring.

 It would not be unreasonable to expect a large, modern, automated chemistry analyzer to offer the following technical specifications: